sagemath/trac_to_gh/Issue 5986.md

 cPickle module searches for "A.B" in mod.__dict__ instead of looking up "A" and then "B" in the result.

-This patch works around this by a patch to cPickle.c which fixes the name for B to its appropriate value A.B, and inserts 'A.B' = A.B in mod.__dict__ (hacky, but seems to work) the first time A.B is pickled, and fixes load_global to implement a proper lookup upon unpickling.
+This patch works around this by a patch to cPickle.c (in fact a copy of it in the Sage source tree; see #5985) which fixes the name for B to its appropriate value A.B, and inserts 'A.B' = A.B in mod.__dict__ (hacky, but seems to work) the first time A.B is pickled, and fixes load_global to implement a proper lookup upon unpickling.